 Bridges consist of a set of several replacement teeth and are a permanent solution to weakened teeth, large fillings or gaps.
 They are used in alongside crowns to replace a missing tooth or teeth.
 However, unlike dental implants, bridges do not prevent your gums from receding and your jaw bone shrinking.
 To prevent this you will require a dental implant.

 Dentures have been around for a long time now and offer a convenient solution to partial or full teeth loss.
 Today’s dentures look far more natural and are much more comfortable than they were in the past.
 While dentures may not have all the benefits of implants, they can provide a lower cost solution and do not require any invasive surgery.
 They can also be easily removed and cleaned.

 How Do You Know What Option is Best For You?

 Determining whether to get your missing teeth replaced and which dental tooth replacement option is best for you is a very personal choice.
 However, replacing missing teeth can help you maintain a proper bite and prevent future tooth complications.
-At Superior Smiles, we are happy to discuss your options and preferences to find a solution that works best for you.
+At Superior Smiles, we are happy to discuss your options for getting your dental implants in Perth and preferences to find a solution that works best for you.
 Call us today to make an appointment!